symfony/symfony-docs/console/verbosity.rst

             );
         }
     }

-.. versionadded:: 2.8
-    The ability to pass the verbosity level to the ``writeln()`` method was introduced in Symfony 2.8.

 There are also more semantic methods you can use to test for each of the verbosity levels::